srid/nixos-config/README.md

 This repository contains the Nix / NixOS configuration for all of my systems.
 Start from `flakes.nix` (see [Flakes](https://nixos.wiki/wiki/Flakes)).

-- `flake.nix`: Install things I need natively on NixOS desktop & laptop computers
+- `flake.nix`: Install things I need natively on NixOS or macOS systems.
-- `hosts/darwin.nix`: For macOS

 VSCode note: <kbd>Ctrl+Shift+B</kbd> will run effectuate the new configuration (by running `make`).